MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6511
 ```

 Probes the touch probe reference surface in Z, and sets the touch probe activation point.
-Will be called automatically when changing to the touch probe with the feature enabled.
+This will be called automatically when changing to the touch probe with the feature enabled.

 ### Three Axis